 Freudian psychoanalysis and its Lacanian successor have added new dimensions to the analysis of contemporary political issues.
 In the mid-20th century, Sigmund Freud's theory of the unconscious was drawn upon to supplement liberal and Marxist analyses of fascism.
-Important to feminism, queer theory and postcolonialism, Lacanian psychoanalysis has recently been employed in the understanding of nationalism, ethnic conflict and religious fundamentalism through such categories as identification, recognition and trauma.
-At the same time, Freudian and Lacanian psychoanalytic thought has been the subject of a number of critiques, particularly around the centrality of the Oedipal myth.

-The course will begin with some key texts by Freud and Lacan, and then move through a survey of the 20th century conjunction of psychoanalytic and political theory.
+Lacanian psychoanalysis has recently been employed in the understanding of nationalism, ethnic conflict and religious fundamentalism through such categories as identification, recognition and trauma.
+The course will begin with some key texts by Freud and Lacan, and then move to a consideration of recent examples of the conjunction of psychoanalytic and political theory.